intact-project/ild-cnn/README.md

 >"Lung Pattern Classification for Interstitial Lung Diseases Using a Deep Convolutional Neural Network"
 M. Anthimopoulos, S. Christodoulidis, L. Ebner, A. Christe and S. Mougiakakou
 IEEE Transactions on Medical Imaging (2016)

+In case of any questions, please do not hesitate to contact us.

 ### Environment:
 We used this code on a Linux machine with Ubuntu (14.04.3 LTS) using the following setup: